Hydra-Mods/LibMotion/README.md

 - **out** (alias for outquadratic)
 - **inout** (alias for inoutquadratic)

-These easing types can be used with the SetEasing() method to customize the animation's movement.
+These easing types can be used with the animation:SetEasing() method to customize the animation's movement.

 ## Animation Callbacks
 LibMotion provides callback functions that can be set to execute at specific animation milestones.
 These callbacks allow you to perform custom actions during the animation.
 Here are the available animation callbacks: